CLARIAH/wp6-missieven/blacklab/install.md

 [Brown corpus](https://github.com/INL/BlackLab/wiki/brownCorpus.lemmatized.xml.zip),
 a single XML file of 66 MB when unzipped, to be put in `data/incoming`.

-Run the blacklab index tool by running the blacklab jar:
+Run the BlackLab index tool by running the BlackLab jar:

 ```
 cd ~/local/blacklab/program/